-^{} In the Media Studies and Practice specialization, COM 540 and COM 545 may be substituted for the creative project or thesis.
+\ In the Media Studies and Practice specialization, a creative project or thesis may be substituted for COM 540 and COM 545..

 The interdisciplinary nature of the degree permits students who have undergraduate degrees in a variety of majors to enter the program without penalty.
-Students without an undergraduate degree in a media-related discipline may be required to complete a limited number of lower-level courses.